Alexei Sayle: Stand-up comedy and theatre

 When The Comedy Store opened in London in 1979, Sayle responded to an advert in Private Eye for would-be comedians and became its first master of ceremonies.
 In 1980, comedy producer Martin Lewis saw Sayle perform at the Edinburgh Festival Fringe and became his manager.

 Sayle became the leading performer at The Comic Strip.
 He appeared on The Comic Strip Album (1981) and recorded Cak!
 (1982).
 He also appeared in the stage show, film and comedy album of The Secret Policeman's Other Ball (1981–1982).
-Sayle's material covered a broad range of topics, but one of his favourite subjects remained politics.
-His angry persona, coupled with his vociferous delivery, gave immense bite to his material.
-A typical example of Sayle's humour was his attack on American phrases: "If you travel to the States ... they have a lot of different words than like what we use.
+An example of Sayle's humour was his attack on American phrases: "If you travel to the States ... they have a lot of different words than like what we use.
 For instance: they say 'elevator', we say 'lift'; they say 'drapes', we say 'curtains'; they say 'president', we say 'seriously deranged git!'"

 In 1988 Sayle played the role of Trinculo the King's jester in Shakespeare's The Tempest, directed by Jonathan Miller at the Old Vic theatre in London.

 Sixteen years on from his last stand-up comedy tour, Sayle returned in 2011 as an MC, compering the middle section of At Last!
 The 1981 Show, produced by Stewart Lee at the Royal Festival Hall.
 Although this was mainly a nostalgia night with comedians such as Nigel Planer and Norman Lovett revisiting their material from the 1980s, Sayle premiered some new material that was more anecdotal than his previous work.
-Sayle says of his old style, "What I was doing, which I hadn’t realised, was a comic persona.
+Sayle said of his old style, "What I was doing, which I hadn't realised, was a comic persona.
 The guy in the tight suit was actually a creation.
-I thought it was me in a sense but it wasn’t".
+I thought it was me in a sense but it wasn't".

 With artists such as Isy Suttie and Jim Bob, Sayle appeared at the fourth "Nine Lessons and Carols for Godless People" event at the Bloomsbury Theatre in December 2011.
 In January and February 2012, he compered four nights of stand-up comedy at the Soho Theatre.
 He completed a full UK stand-up tour in October and November 2012 and a sixteen-night residency at the Soho Theatre in January and February 2013, where he performed new material.
 He played a further ten nights at the Soho Theatre in April 2013.
 He also performed at the 2013 Edinburgh Festival Fringe.
-He has toured extensively in recent years.